y1hao/MiniCore/README.md

 ### Running the Application

-**Note:** MiniCore.Web now uses MiniCore.Framework for hosting, MVC, configuration, logging, and dependency injection.
-The application runs entirely on our custom framework, with Entity Framework Core being the only remaining Microsoft dependency.
+**Note:** MiniCore.Web now runs entirely on MiniCore.Framework.
+All core components (hosting, MVC, configuration, logging, dependency injection, data access, and templating) are custom implementations.
+The application is fully self-contained.

 ```bash
 # Navigate to the project